 - The request to establish such an account should, at a minimum, include a description of the type of account, the procedures that will be followed in administering the account, those persons authorized to sign the checks, the bank where the account will be established, and the person(s) at the lead institutions who will be assigned the responsibility for the quarterly review.

-- The director of the college of applied technology or his or her designee is authorized to establish a depository account for the deposit of miscellaneous revenues received by the college of applied technology.
+- The president of the college of applied technology or designee is authorized to establish a depository account for the deposit of miscellaneous revenues received by the college of applied technology.
 These funds shall be transmitted at least monthly to the lead institution for deposit and investment on behalf of the college of applied technology.

 - The lead institution shall maintain a separate chart of accounts on behalf of each of the colleges of applied technology under its jurisdiction pursuant to the provisions of this policy and shall ensure that all interest income generated by the colleges of applied technology is appropriately credited to the individual college of applied technology accounts.

 - The lead institution shall maintain appropriate fiscal records to ensure the existence of an audit trail for each college of applied technology under its jurisdiction.

 - The Chancellor or designee may approve exceptions to the requirements of this policy in appropriate cases.

 T.C.A. § 49-8-203; All other Federal and State statutes, codes, rules and regulations referenced in this policy.